Palette

 These sections explain the job in plain language and set expectations for what the tool should do well.

-Why this is more useful than a simple color summary
+Why this beats a simple color summary

 FAQ